muratk3n/thirdwave/en/README.md

 layers, and when it’s filled with hydrogen, it could become one of the largest renewable energy reservoirs in the world"

-The historic wildfires that devastated California this year have highlighted concerns about climate change and how to make our society sustainable.
-The state aims to source all its power needs from clean, renewable energy by 2045, and Gov. Gavin Newsom recently said sales of new gas-powered passenger cars and trucks will end by 2035.
-Under a roadmap approved by the state regulator, California will need nearly 25 gigawatts in new renewable capacity, including some 8,900 megawatts of storage, by 2030.
-The Utah project could help meet those targets.

 [Link](https://www.cnbc.com/2020/11/01/how-salt-caverns-may-trigger-11-trillion-hydrogen-energy-boom-.html)

 ---